Toyoyo/putty-win32s/README.md

 As a replacement, there's an updated ssh2dos port here: https://github.com/AnttiTakala/SSH2DOS

-working cp2d386.exe, sftpd386.exe and ssh2d386.exe are now provided in releases.
+working scp2dos.exe, sftpdos.exe and ssh2dos.exe are now provided in releases.

 Of course, they'll require a working wattcp environment.